envoyproxy/learnenvoy/_articles/routing-basics.md

       port_value: 80
 ```

-we'll create a new version of service1 to illustrate the power of
+we can create a new version of service1 to illustrate the power of
-header-based routing for your services
+header-based routing for our services

 ```yaml
   - name: service1a